-Exam 1 Monday February 13 from 6-7pm
+Exam 1 Friday September 29 from 6-7pm

-Exam 1 make-up Tuesday February 21 from 6-7pm
+Exam 1 make-up Monday October 02 from 6-7pm

-Exam 2 Monday March 20 from 6-7pm
+Exam 2 Friday November 03 from 6-7pm

-Exam 2 make-up Tuesday March 28 from 6-7pm
+Exam 2 make-up Monday November 06 from 6-7pm

-Final exam Tuesday May 09 from 3-5pm

-Final make-up TBA sometimes in August/September from 6-8pm
+Final examWednesday December 20 from 3-5pmFinal make-upTBA sometimes in January from 6-8pm

 The final exam is cumulative.
 There are official Provost's rules governing the final exams.
 Please read about those in Canvas.
 There are also official rules for what constitutes a legitimate reason for missing an exam and ask for a make-up.
 Please read about those in the Department of Economics Course Policies.
-If you do not show up for the final exam and you do not have one of those legitimate reasons to miss the exam, you will get an F in this course.
+If you do not show up for the final exam and you do not have one of those legitimate reasons to miss the exam, you will get a D in this course.

 http://economics.sas.upenn.edu/undergraduate-program/course-information/guidelines/policies Students are responsible for making sure, at the beginning of the term, that they can attend the regular exams.
 Registering for this course means that you certify that you will be present for the exams (unless one of the explicitly stated exceptions in the Department of Economics Course Policies arises).
 If a student has a legitimate conflict with the scheduled exam time, the student must make myself and his or her recitation instructor (TA) aware of the source of that conflict by email at least 3 days prior to the exam date.
-You will then be placed on the official make-up list.
+You will then be placed on the official make-up list for that exam.
 There is only one make-up exam date offered for each exam.
 Students may request to take a make-up exam only once in the course of the entire semester.